canada-ca/open-source-logiciel-libre/en/guides/using-open-source-software.md

 **notes:** Availability Support considerations include user support (i.e., the availability of assistance with installation and usage) and maintenance (i.e., fixing problems in the software).

-Since a financial transaction may not have occured, it is important to have a proper process and tracking mechanism in place to manage the introduction of open source software...
+Since a financial transaction may not have occurred, it is important to have a proper process and tracking mechanism in place to manage the introduction of open source software...

 ##### Self-support

 * Maintain and track thorough lists of open source software used and ensure updates are applied carefully.
-* User and developer community should be levereged for general support questions as well as reporting bugs, creating feature requests and code contricutions.
+* User and developer community should be leveraged for general support questions as well as reporting bugs, creating feature requests and code contributions.

 See [Guides for Contributing to Open Source Software](contributing-to-open-source-software.md).